pinobatch/numism/docs/gb_emu_testing.md

 I use the [BizHawk] version of [Gambatte-Speedrun] in order to use the replacement BIOS file from SameBoy.
-Upstream Gambatte-Speedrun rejects BIOS files that are not bit-identical to Nintendo's copyrighted BIOS file, and unlike with the Game Boy Advance BIOS, there is no loophole through which to dump the Game Boy Color BIOS through the Game Pak slot.
+Upstream Gambatte-Speedrun rejects boot ROM files that are not bit-identical to Nintendo's copyrighted boot ROM, and unlike with the Game Boy Advance BIOS, there is no known loophole through which to dump the Game Boy Color boot ROM through the Game Pak slot.

 Prerelease versions of the Super NES emulator Mesen-S also support Game Boy with an aim toward supporting Super Game Boy.
 However,